ajosedev/knowledge/notes/20220822094537-themeable-design-systems.md

 Depending on the amount of customisation you need, you can get away with just changing the values in Tier 1 and 2.
 The Tier 3 tokens just give you more fine-grained control, as required.

+Note that I think for a themeable system to work, your Tier 1 needs to start introducing some semantics around brand. e.g. if you use a lot of blues for your brand, that should maybe be named your `brand` palette.
+Then other things are more neutral, like greys, or even reds (which are often used for errors).
+Alternate themes can then change the brand colour as needed.

 This can be used for more than a multi-brand design system.
 Each of these are a different level of theming, and change different tiers as needed:
 - Sub-brands: core + brand-theme + sub-brand-theme
 - White-labelling: core + brand-theme + white-label-theme